shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 ## Administration Code

-Since you already know the basics from [Add CMS Element](../add-cms-element.md), we will just look a quick look at the code.
+We will look at the code briefly since you already know the basics from [Add CMS Element](../add-cms-element.md).
-If you followed the real world block guide you already should have a `main.js` in the `<plugin root>/src/Resources/app/administration/src` directory.
+If you followed the real-world block guide, you already should have a `main.js` in the `<plugin root>/src/Resources/app/administration/src` directory.
-In this file we need to import our new element's directory.
+In this file, we need to import our new element's directory.
 So let's do it:

 {% code title="<plugin root>/src/Resources/app/administration/src/main.js" %}